reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 1. **On-Demand Instances**:  We pay by the second for the running instances.
 2. **Savings Plans**: We commit to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years.
-3. **Reserved Instances**:  We commit to a consistent instance configuration, including instance type and Region, for a term of 1 or 3 years.
+3. **Reserved Instances**:  We commit to a consistent instance configuration, including instance type and region, for a term of 1 or 3 years.
 4. **Spot Instances**: We can request unused EC2 instances and use them as part of an autoscaling group.
 5. **Capacity Reservations**: We can reserve capacity for our EC2 instances in a specific Availability Zone for any duration.

 ## Platform Services Based on EC2
 EC2 is a foundation-level service in the Amazon Cloud.
 AWS provides multiple platform level services which take care of the provisioning of EC2 instances and allow us to focus on building applications:

-1. Elastic Container Service (Amazon ECS) is a highly scalable and fast container management service.
+1. **Elastic Container Service (Amazon ECS)**: ECS is a highly scalable and fast container management service (more in this article about [CloudFormation and ECS](/aws-cloudformation-ecs-deployment)).
-2. Fargate: With AWS Fargate, we do not need to manage servers, handle capacity planning, or isolate container workloads for security.
+2. **Fargate**: With AWS Fargate, we do not need to manage servers, handle capacity planning, or isolate container workloads for security.
-3. AWS Elastic Beanstalk makes it easy for us to create, deploy, and manage scalable, fault-tolerant applications running on the AWS Cloud.
+3. **AWS Elastic Beanstalk**: makes it easy for us to create, deploy, and manage scalable, fault-tolerant applications running on the AWS Cloud.

 ## Conclusion

-Here is a list of the major points for a quick reference:
+Here is a list of the major points for quick reference:
 1. EC2 is a foundation-level compute service in AWS.
 2. For creating an EC2 instance we provide an AMI and instance type.
 3. We can attach different types of storage to EC2: EBS, EFS, S3, and Instance Store.